-Identify what conditions should be applied to development in Create and protect vibrant residential areas., using appropriate City or County implementing regulations.
+Identify what conditions should be applied to development inCreate and protect vibrant residential areas., using appropriate City or County implementing regulations.

-Policies v Objective

-- 9.2 Protect rResidential developments should be protected from excessive noise, odors, dirt, glare, and other nuisances emanating from commercial, and industrial, or other uses. - -9.32 Allow for multi-family residential development through appropriate zoning.
-Consideration should be given to encouraging this type of development on multimodal transportation corridors and near centers of community services. - 9.2.1 Development Standards should encourage innovative land use management techniques. - -9.43 Integrate existing natural systems into the dDesign features of new residential areas s should integrate the existing natural systems into and the layout and siting of dwelling units.
-Preserve tTrees and significant ecological systems, in so far as possible feasible, should be preserved. - 9.3.1 Development Standards should encourage innovative land use management techniques. - -9.54 Implementing regulations should Ppermit experimentation consideration of of newer forms of residential development in implementing regulations whileere maintaining or improving amenities of open space, privacy, and visual quality ean be maintained or improved, and achieving flexible solutions to land use problems can be achieved.
+- -9.1 Create safe and vibrant neighborhoods with places that build community and encourage active transportation. - 9.2 Protect rResidential developments should be protected from excessive noise, odors, dirt, glare, and other nuisances emanating from commercial, and industrial, or other uses. - -9.32 Allow for multi-family residential development through appropriate zoning.
+Consideration should be given to encouraging this type of development on multimodal transportation corridors and near centers of community services.

-Plan area should rest on a comprehensive, integrated planning scheme incorporating performance standards regarding: the City of Tumwater Citywide Design Guidelines.

-CHAPTER
+9.2.1 Development Standards should encourage innovative land use management techniques.

+-9.43Integrate existing natural systems into the dDesign features of new residential areas s should integrate the existing natural systems into and the layout and siting of dwelling units.
+Preserve tTrees and significant ecological systems, in so far as possiblefeasible, should be preserved.

+9.3.1 Development Standards should encourage innovative land use management techniques.

+-9.54 Implementing regulations should Ppermit experimentation consideration of in newer forms of residential development in implementing regulations whileere maintaining or improving amenities of open space, privacy, and visual qualityy can be maintained or improved, and achieving flexible solutions to land use problems can be achieved.

+9.4.1 Development Standards should encourage innovative land use management techniques.
+9.6 Do not permit private residential gated communities to prevent isolating neighborhoods and limiting transportation options.
+9.7 -9.5 Promote nearby access to healthy food for residential developments.
+Implementing regulations should address the issue of private residential communities and their impacts.

+Create and protect active Identify policies and regulations that should be applied to commercial and industrial areas and uses, using appropriate City or County implementing regulations.

+Policiesey Objective

+- -10.1-Make tThe Joint Plan land use designations in this Joint Plan should be consistent with the City'sCity of Tumwater Economic Development PlanPlan. - 10.2 Encourage industry clusters to create jobs, and jobs and increase revenue circulation locally. - 10.3 Ensure adequate supply of developable land along primary transportation corridors and invest in commercial and industrial redevelopment. - -10.24 Encourage d eveloperss shall be encouraged to concentrate nonresidential land uses in integrated centers in order to insure convenient access and prevent strip development. - -10.3.5 Group cCommercial, industrial, and manufacturing uses should be grouped into landscaped, urban park quality centers rather than dispersed throughout the urban growth areaJoint Plan area.
+These centers shall have a landscaped, urban park quality. - 10.46 Future development of Develop future commercial, manufacturing, and light industrial areas in the Tumwater areaJoint Plan area should rest on a comprehensive, integrated planning scheme